© 2024 Melanie White

 Next are healthcare/integrative medicine clients.
 They typically have a big health problem to solve and are seeing multiple professionals to get support, to get to the bottom of things.
 They’re motivated to pay for a solution that will help them manage their condition but they might also be spreading their available spend across multiple health practitioners.

 Finally, there is coaching in a medical setting.
 People who go to doctors and are referred are more likely to be lower-income earners, possibly less motivated to make a lifestyle change, and/or looking to get Medicare or Private Health rebates (not willing to pay as much as other cohorts).

-If we take these four broad markets as a starting point, it’s pretty clear that there are different levels of motivation to buy, the size of problem, and abilities to pay.
+If we take these four broad markets as a starting point, it’s pretty clear that there are different levels of motivation to buy, the size of problem, and the ability to pay.

 As a layer over the target market, there is also the type of person you’re dealing with.

 Certain demographics have higher disposable income, and they’re the types of personalities who are already spending on other health services like massage, PT, supplements, food delivery services etc. This combination of demographics and personality will more likely spend money on coaching with fewer objections – if they can see the value.

 Other people have very little disposable income and may be reluctant or simply unable to pay very much for coaching services.
 They’d more likely pursue the medical/Medicare route.